This is a chronology of some of the main events in Turtle's career in recent years.

 May 2: (Tuesday, 6:30pm) Turtle to launch "Forger Freemason Freeman: Samuel Clayton" by Margaret Smith at the Freemason's Hall, in Molesworth Street, Dublin.
 The book tells the story of a Dublin engraver and Freemason who was convicted of forgery in 1815 and transported to Sydney with his family in 1816.
 He became a successful engraver in the colony, engraved the first bank notes of New South Wales and established the first civilian lodge of Freemasons in Australia.
 Samuel and his son went on to be the owners of a large holding south west of Sydney which they named Baltinglass.

-April 5: (7:30pm) Turtle presents ‘The McClintock Story: Loch Lomond to Drumcar’ at Bellingham Castle, Castlebellingham, Co.
-Louth, as a fund-rasier for Drumcar church and lych gate.
-The event is hosted by the Annagassan & District Historical Society.
+April 5: Turtle presents ‘The McClintock Story: Loch Lomond to Drumcar’ at Bellingham Castle, Castlebellingham, Co.
+Louth, as a fund-raiser for Drumcar church and lychgate.
+The event was hosted by the Annagassan & District Historical Society.